 All patients need careful follow-up and a formal postnatal review to establish if there is chronic hypertension, proteinuria or liver damage.

 - Eclampsia is usually part of a multisystem disorder.
-Associated complications include haemolysis, HELLP syndrome (3%), disseminated intravascular coagulation (3%), renal failure (4%) and adult respiratory distress syndrome (3%).
+Associated complications include haemolysis, HELLP syndrome (3%), disseminated intravascular coagulation (3%), acute kidney injury (4%) and adult respiratory distress syndrome (3%).

 - Pre-eclampsia can progress to eclampsia with epileptic fits and sometimes other neurological symptoms, including focal motor deficits and cortical blindness.